JDBennison/marylyn-the-star/README.md

 To clone this project, follow these steps.
 1. Click on [this link](https://github.com/JDBennison/marylyn-the-star).
 2. Under the repository name, click Clone or download.
-3. To clone the repository using HTTPS, under "Clone with HTTPS", click .
+3. To clone the repository using HTTPS, under "Clone with HTTPS", click the copy button.
 4. Open Terminal.
 5. Change the current working directory to the location where you want the cloned directory to be made.
-6. Type git clone, and then paste the URL you copied in Step 2.
+6. Type git clone, and then paste the URL you copied in Step 3.
 7. Press Enter.
 Your local clone will be created.

-##Credits
+## Credits
-Content
+### Content
-The text for section Y was copied from the Wikipedia article Z Media
+The text in this website was written by Duncan Hopper and the biographies by the cast and crew themselves

+### Media
-The photos used in this site were obtained from ...
+The photos used in this site were taken specifically for the show by Miles Davies photography

-Acknowledgements
+### Acknowledgements
-I received inspiration for this project from X
+I received inspiration for this project from Towngate Theatre in regards to displaying the dates available for booking.